lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/02-Yelp-MVP/README.md

 ```

 Notice that we got rid of the route `GET "restaurants/38/reviews/new"`.
 This is because the review form is **now embedded in the `restaurants/show.html.erb` view**. 🛏

+To run the appropriate tests for this version, run the command `rspec -t refactoring`.